 These folks didn't have to get themselves fired.
-People make mistakes in both their personal and professional careers, and they could have simply owned up to it.
+People make mistakes in both their personal and professional careers and they could have simply owned up to it.
 Whether through security videos, time card records, multiple witnesses to the contrary, or recantations of your previous statements, evidence will often make it obvious that you lied.

 Being lied to is an assault on one's integrity, and the investigator does not appreciate it.
 If you have engaged in misbehavior and are tempted to lie to cover it up, take your lumps.
 Own up to what you've done and move on, whatever that involves.
 You could be out of a job regardless, but at least your integrity will be intact.

-My experience as an investigator is that eventually the truth has a way of catching up with people.
+My experience as an investigator is that eventually, the truth has a way of catching up with people.

 Allegations of misconduct in the workplace can happen to anyone.
 Now that it has happened to you, commit yourself to seeing that the complaint is resolved quickly and fairly.
 Put your best foot forward during the investigation using the following tips:

 - Stay calm rather than venting emotionally.
-The HR investigator is not your therapist.
+The HR Investigator is not your therapist.

-- If the investigator contacts you at an inconvenient time, ask up front to reschedule.
+- If the investigator contacts you at an inconvenient time, ask upfront to reschedule.

 - Gather key bits of information about the complaint, the process, and the follow-up.

-- Help resolve the complaint by communicating clearly, establishing your credibility, addressing motive, and offering both evidence and the name of any witnesses.
+- Help resolve the complaint by communicating clearly, establishing your credibility, addressing the motive, and offering both evidence and the name of any witnesses.

 - If you are guilty, be an adult and just take your lumps.